++++

 3. How would you architect a cost-efficient backup system for petabytes of logs?

-Answer: Implement S3 Lifecycle Policies.
-Automatically transition logs from Standard β†’ Infrequent Access after 30 days, and then to Glacier Deep Archive after 90 days.
+Implement S3 Lifecycle Policies.
+Automatically transition logs from Standard โ†’ Infrequent Access after 30 days, and then to Glacier Deep Archive after 90 days.
 This can reduce storage costs by up to 90%.

 4. How do services securely share large files in a microservices environment?

-Answer: Instead of passing the file through APIs, service A uploads the file to object storage and sends a Presigned URL to service B. Service B can then download the file directly from the storage provider using that time-limited link.
+Instead of passing the file through APIs, service A uploads the file to object storage and sends a Presigned URL to service B. Service B can then download the file directly using that time-limited link.

 What's next?
 Mastering SQL vs. NoSQL Databases